telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 1. Save RadControl.cs and rebuild the solution.

-1. In your application replace the __existing__ references to Telerik UI for for WinForms assemblies with the ones built from source code __and rebuild your project so it will use the newly build assemblies__.
+1. In your application replace the __existing__ references to Telerik UI for WinForms assemblies with the ones built from source code __and rebuild your project so it will use the newly build assemblies__.

 Once you finish these steps, and if you or someone else tries to use that assembly from another application the evaluation dialog will appear (randomly).